 How Do I Stop Foreclosure on My Home?

-You can stop foreclosure one of three ways:
+You can stop foreclosure one of two ways:

 - Reinstating the loan: This allows you to reinstate your home loan within 30 days after the default notice.